tarAn-OD/PoWERSHELL-MOTD-ADMIN-MESSAGES/readme.txt

 edit your adverts.txt with your messages

-right click .ps1 and run with powershell.
+right click .ps1 and run with windows powershell.